mc186/omniprobe/README.md

 this by injecting code at compile-time into targeted kernels.
 The code that it injects is selectively placed and results in instrumented kernels that stream context-laden messages to the host while they are running. logduration processes and analyzes these messages with one or multiple host-side "message handlers".
-From the information contained in these messages, it is possible to isolate many common-case bottlenecks that can inadvertantly be written into code.
+From the information contained in these messages, it is possible to isolate many common-case bottlenecks that can inadvertently be written into code.

 Not every possible bottleneck can be identified and isolated in this way.
 Instrumenting code necessarily perturbs the behavior of a kernel.
 But there are many common bottlenecks for which this perturbation is not a problem.
 Some bottleneck detection examples we have already implemented are:

 - Memory Access Inefficiencies
   - Bank Conflicts
   - Non-coalesced memory accesses